So, you’ve been swaddling your baby since birth and they’re quite happy with it…

 Next, you can then move on to swaddling baby with both arms free.

-When starting, it is best to try this step during nap times rather than at night so that you can observe how baby copes.
+When starting, it is best to try this step during nap times rather than during nighttime sleep so that you can observe how baby copes.

 You will, therefore, have the time to help baby adjust to being swaddled with both arms free as they may be a little bit fussy at first.

-TOP TIP: Although going arms free is the usual method some babies may prefer to have their legs free first.
+TOP TIP: Although going arms-free is the usual method, but some babies may prefer to have their legs free first.
+Ensuring your baby gets plenty of tummy time will help baby get used to pushing up onto their arms in time.

 3. Transition To A Sleep Sack

-A perfect way to safely transition your baby out of their swaddle is to introduce a sleep sack or blanket!
+A perfect way to safely transition your baby out of their swaddle is to introduce a sleep sack or a wearable blanket.

-Sleep sacks are ideal for babies as you do not need blankets and sheets (which are not always safe) but they keep your baby at the correct temperature whilst still allowing them to move freely.
+Sleep sacks are ideal for safe sleep for your baby as you do not need blankets and sheets but they keep your baby warm whilst still allowing them to move their hips freely.

-There are loads of amazing sleep sacks out there, but I personally prefer the Nested Bean’s range of sleep sacks as they offer a wide range of beautiful designs whilst being perfect for baby to transition out of swaddles.
-They also have a lightly weighted pad on the front to mimic your touch to help baby fall asleep!
+There are loads of amazing sleep sacks out there, but I personally prefer the Halos’s range of sleep sacks as they offer a wide range of beautiful designs whilst being perfect for baby to transition out of swaddles.

 A Top Trick To Try…

-A trick I learnt during my nannying years to help with swaddle transitions was to wrap your baby in a thin muslin swaddle underneath the sleep sack to begin with then remove it once they have got used to the sack.
+Deciding when to stop swaddling can be a little fiddly at times, but a trick I learnt during my nannying years to help with the transition period was to wrap your baby in a thin muslin swaddle blanket underneath their sleep sack then remove it once they have got used to the sack.

 How Long Does Swaddle Transitioning Take?